Qand7/qpurge/README.md

 > [!WARNING]
 > This application **WILL** delete system-critical files if prompted to.
 Use at your own risk and always make sure not to delete important files
 # Installation
+> [!NOTICE]
+> I'm not sure whether this works on all OS because i'm using Arch Linux but make sure to put replace the directory usr/bin/ with whatever directory your shell commands are saved in

 ## Building it from Scratch
 #### Commands